virajbhartiya/sway/README.md

 ```

-All the changes ave been made only in `sway/config.c` file.
+All the changes have been made only in [`sway/config.c`](https://github.com/virajbhartiya/sway/blob/master/sway/config.c) file.